 What are the three elements of a high-performing mobile ad?

 The three elements are emotion (what feeling the ad triggers), context (where and when the user sees it), and audience (who specifically sees it).
 All three must align for maximum performance.
-At RocketShip HQ, we've found that misalignment in even one element drops conversion rates by 40-60%.
+In our experience, misalignment in even one element can cause meaningful drops in conversion rates.

 Most marketers obsess over creative production, but they miss this fundamental truth: a beautifully designed ad showing the wrong emotion to the wrong person at the wrong time will flop every single time.
-We test thousands of ad variations because we're testing different combinations of these three elements.
+We test thousands of ad variations because we’re testing different combinations of these three elements—and while creative quality drives performance variance, it only works when emotion, context, and audience align.

 - Emotion: Joy, urgency, relief, belonging, or curiosity depending on product category